a-dubaj/Around.The.World/README.md

 * [Demo](#demo)

 ## Genral info
 This map represents all countries that I was visiting over a few years.
-This is moustly buisness and provate trips.
-As you can easily see, these are mianly European and Asian countries.
+This is mostly business and private trips.
+As you can easily see, these are mainly European and Asian countries.

 <p align="center">
   <img src="images/first_look.png">